MidnightCore/MidnightCore/README.md

 ## Hi Guys <img src="https://github.com/MidnightCore/MidnightCore/blob/master/waving-hand-joypixels.gif" width="30px">

-Hello from Thailand, I'am a Newbie Programmer.
+Hello from Thailand, I'm a Newbie Programmer.
 I really enjoy learning languages and frameworks like Codeigniter and React, as well as work in WordPress.
 I also enjoy ui, ux, and design in general.
 <br>
 <br>